by Aaron Stemen | May 14, 2018 | Concealed Carry, Gun Rights, Travel

 There are a few variations to the rule, but the general idea is the same: If you don’t have a concealed weapon permit, you can have a gun in your vehicle as long as it is at least 3 “steps” away.
 These steps could include things such as opening the glove compartment, removing the firearm from a holster, loading it, etc.

 But the truth is...“The 3 Step Rule” is completely made up.
 It has never existed and it probably never will.

 The good news is the actual law is much more specific.

-You may carry a concealed firearm in a private conveyance without a license if:
+You may only carry a concealed handgun in a private conveyance without a license if:

-The first two criteria are pretty self-explanatory.
+The first four criteria are pretty self-explanatory.
 Let’s explore the last one a little further.

 §790.001(17) explicitly defines “securely encased.”
 We are provided with several examples of where a firearm can be located and be considered “securely encased”: